 - Refinancing non-marital real estate with a mortgage that is in both parties’ names.

-- Re-titling real estate in have both parties’ names on the deed.
+- Re-titling real estate in both parties’ names on the deed.

 - Having the other party make significant improvements to the non-marital property.

-If you have questions as to how an inheritance will impact your divorce, please contact my Chicago, Illinois family law firm to speak with an experienced divorce lawyer today.
+If you have questions about how an inheritance will impact your divorce, please contact my Chicago, Illinois family law firm to speak with an experienced divorce lawyer today.